Lily-Winner/family-recipe-book/README.md

 #### Preparation:

-1. Cook in boiling water half of the amount of tuna after you have separated it from the oil together with 2 whole medium carrots, 2 whole onions, 2 potatoes cut into squares, a pinch of pepper, salt and sugar, a tablespoon of red paprika and rice.
+1. Cook in boiling water half of the amount of tuna after you have separated it from the oil together with 2 whole medium carrots, 2 whole onions, 2 potatoes cut into squares, a pinch of pepper, salt and sugar, a tablespoon of red paprika and r.
 Squeeze a lemon and cook for 30 min.
 2. Add the rest of the tuna and cook for another 20 minutes.

 ### :hatched_chick::stew: Chicken Soup :stew::hatched_chick: